alecgorge/cs352-tests/README.md

 * Colorized output!
 * Runs from any directory! (no need to `cd` to the tests directory)
 * Chainable!
 If any tests fail, `test_all` exists with `1`
+* `test_all` automatically pulls new tests from the GitHub repo.
+It does this at most once an hour so that it doesn't slow things down.

 ## Recommended setup